Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Abstract

 \section{Abstract}

 Selecting a subset of the $k$ ``best'' items from a dataset of $n$ items, based on a scoring function, is a key task in decision-making.
-Given the widespread use of automated decision-making software nowadays, it is important that the outcome of this process, called top-$k$ selection, is fair.
-Here we consider the problem of identifying a linear scoring function for top-$k$ selection that is fair.
-The function computes a score for each item as a weighted sum of its (numerical) attribute values.
-Additionally, the function must ensure that the subset selected is a faithful representative of the entire dataset for a minority or historically disadvantaged group.
-Existing algorithms do not scale effectively on large, high-dimensional datasets.
-Our theoretical analysis shows that in more than two dimensions, no algorithm is likely to achieve good scalability with respect to dataset size (i.e., a run time of $O(n\cdot \text{polylog}(n))$), and the computational complexity is likely to increase rapidly with dimensionality.
-However, there are exceptions for small values of $k$ and for this case we provide significantly faster algorithms.
-We also provide efficient practical variants of these algorithms.
-Our implementations of these take advantage of modern hardware (e.g., exploiting parallelism).
-For large values of $k$, we give an alternative algorithm that, while theoretically worse, performs better in practice.
-Experimental results on real-world datasets demonstrate the efficiency of our proposed algorithms, which achieve speed-ups of up to several orders of magnitude compared to the state of the art (SoTA).
+Given the rise of automated decision-making software, it is important that the outcome of this process, called top-$k$ selection, is fair.
+Here we consider the problem of identifying a fair linear scoring function for top-$k$ selection.
+The function computes a score for each item as a weighted sum of its (numerical) attribute values, and must ensure that the selected subset includes adequate representation of a minority or historically disadvantaged group.
+Existing algorithms do not scale efficiently, particularly in higher dimensions.
+Our hardness analysis shows that in more than two dimensions, no algorithm is likely to achieve good scalability with respect to dataset size (i.e., a run time of $O(n\cdot \text{polylog}(n))$), and the computational complexity is likely to increase rapidly with dimensionality.
+However, the hardness results also provide key insights guiding algorithm design, leading to our two-pronged solution: (1) For small values of $k$, our hardness analysis reveals a gap in the hardness barrier.
+By addressing various engineering challenges, including achieving efficient parallelism (yielding up to two orders of magnitude speedup with 128 cores), we turn this potential of efficiency into an optimized algorithm delivering substantial practical performance gains.
+(2) For large values of $k$, where the hardness is robust, we employ a practically efficient algorithm which, despite being theoretically worse, achieves superior real-world performance.
+Experimental evaluations on real-world datasets then explore scenarios where worst-case behavior does not manifest, identifying areas critical to practical performance.
+Our solution achieves speedups of up to several orders of magnitude compared to the state of the art (SOTA), an efficiency made possible through a tight integration of hardness analysis, algorithm design, practical engineering, and empirical evaluation.